florenthobein/godoc2api/README.md

 # Limitations

 For now only RAML 1.0 specification is supported.
-It also mainly focuses on a full `application/json` API.
+It also mainly focuses on a full `application/json` API, as input and output.

 # Usage

 ## Examples

-Detailed examples are written on the [godoc page](https://godoc.org/github.com/florenthobein/godoc2api/examples)
+Detailed examples are written on the [godoc page](https://godoc.org/github.com/florenthobein/godoc2api/examples), including RAML outputs. \
+Code in the [`examples`](https://github.com/florenthobein/godoc2api/tree/master/examples) folder.

-# Comment parsing
+## Comment parsing

+> todo

+## Tag list

 > todo